outofcoffee/imposter/README.md

       "contentType": "application/json"
     }

-In this case, the static file `example-data.json` will be used if there is no script file specified, or if the script does not invoke the `InvocationContext.respondWithStatusCode(int)` method, or if it explicitly invokes `InvocationContext.respondDefault()`.
+In this case, the static file `example-data.json` will be used if the script does not invoke the `ResponseBehaviour.withFile(String)` method, or if it explicitly invokes `ResponseBehaviour.withDefaultBehaviour()`.
 See the *rest* plugin tests for a working example.

 # Build